Corps of Firefighters of the Vatican City State: Operational numbers

-In 1941 the Corps of Firefighters of the Vatican City State consisted of just 10 firemen.
+In 1941, the Corps of Firefighters of the Vatican City State consisted of just 10 firemen.
 The modern service has expanded considerably, with a current deployment of 37 firefighters.
 They work in a rotating shift pattern, with three eight-hour shifts in each day.

 Recruitment

-All new recruits are required to be male, unmarried and celibate, no older than 25, and practicing Catholics.
-All applications to join the Corps must be accompanied by a certificate of celibate life and Catholic practice, signed by a Catholic parish priest.
+All new recruits are required to be male, unmarried, no older than 25, and practicing Catholics.
+All applications to join the Corps must be accompanied by a certificate of Catholic practice, signed by a Catholic parish priest.

 Newly recruited staff receive initial training with the Italian fire service, at its "Scuola di Formazione di Base dei Vigili del Fuoco" (basic training school) in Rome, before deploying in the Vatican.
 In-service training is carried out internally by the Corps of Firefighters of Vatican City.

 Ranks

-Fire cover is provided 24 hours per day, with a squad always on duty, on a rota basis.
+Fire cover is provided 24 hours per day, with a squad always on duty, on a rotational basis.
 Several "Vigile del fuoco" (firefighters) form a squad, under the supervision of a "Capo Squadra di seconda classe" (deputy team leader) and a "Capo Squadra di prima classe" (team leader).
 Management of the Corps is provided by a small team of senior officers, led by an "Ufficiale Coordinatore" (coordinating officer).
 The current Ufficiale Coordinatore is Paolo de Angelis.